Obesity and overweight

-In 2014, an estimated 41 million children under the age of 5 years were overweight or obese.
+In 2016, an estimated 41 million children under the age of 5 years were overweight or obese.
 Once considered a high-income country problem, overweight and obesity are now on the rise in low- and middle-income countries, particularly in urban settings.
-In Africa, the number of children who are overweight or obese has nearly doubled from 5.4 million in 1990 to 10.6 million in 2014.
-Nearly half of the children under 5 who were overweight or obese in 2014 lived in Asia.
+In Africa, the number of overweight children under 5 has increased by nearly 50 per cent since 2000.
+Nearly half of the children under 5 who were overweight or obese in 2016 lived in Asia.